Arizona Accident Laws: Reporting, Fault & Legal Rights

 Man getting a police crash report from an officer

-How to Obtain an Arizona Accident Report
+How to Get an Arizona Accident Report

-The most efficient way to obtain an Arizona police accident report is to call the office of the responding agency and request the report.
-Depending on which agency responded (municipal police, county sheriff, or state highway patrol), you may be able to request the report through an online portal.
+The most efficient way to get a copy of your Arizona police accident report is to contact the agency that responded to the crash.
+Depending on whether the responding agency was city police, the county sheriff, or the Arizona highway patrol, you may be able to request the report online.

-What to Do with Your Arizona Accident Report
+What to Do With Your Arizona Accident Report

-Evidence in Legal Cases
+Use It as Evidence in a Legal Case

 Is a Police Report Required for an Insurance Claim in Arizona?